dora-team/dora.dev/hugo/content/_index.md

     img-src="/img/features/homepage-core-snipe.png"
     img-align="left"
     >}}
 DORA Core represents the most well-established findings across the history and breadth our research program.
-Use it to guide transformation efforts in your organization.
+Use it to guide transformation efforts in your organization.<br /><br /><br /><br />
 {{< /article >}}